0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/node/run-node-services.md

 docker run -v "/tmp/cdk/test.prover.config.json:/usr/src/app/config.json" -p 50061:50061 -p 50071:50071 --network host hermeznetwork/zkevm-prover:v3.0.2 zkProver -c /usr/src/app/config.json
 ```

+!!! important
+    The database logs may output an error while they wait for a node.
+For example:

+    ```txt
+    2024-01-31 12:18:30.329 UTC [675] ERROR:  relation "state.nodes" does not exist at character 15
+    2024-01-31 12:18:30.329 UTC [675] STATEMENT:  SELECT * FROM state.nodes WHERE hash = E'\\xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff';
+    ```

+    The node log may also output an error while they wait for services to come online.
+For example:

+    ```txt
+    aggregatorClientMockThread() channel broken; will retry in 5 seconds aggregatorClientMockThread() failed calling readerWriter->Read(&aggregatorMessage)
+    ```

 ## Run the node

 ```bash